-Acronis Files Connect (formerly ExtremeZ-IP) introduces changes to registration of service principal names (SPNs) in cluster environments.
+Acronis Files Connect (formerly ExtremeZ-IP) can register service principal names (SPNs) in cluster environments when Kerberos login support is enabled.
 These changes can effect clients connecting to Acronis Files Connect using Kerberos authentication.

 Node 1: NODE01